JoAnn Watson: Political career

 Watson would subsequently win re-election to City Council and served as City Council President Pro Tem.
-During her tenure, Watson sponsored thousands of laws, including: laws that banned texting and talking while driving; a ban on smoking in public places; and the "Water Affordability Plan," which helped low-income citizens avoid water shut-offs.
-In 2009, The Nation Magazine recognized Watson as "the most valuable local elected official in the USA."

 During Watson's tenure on City Council, her staff included future Michigan State Legislator Coleman Young II, who interned in her office.

 In 2013, Watson announced her intention to retire.
-In December of that, a celebration of her career was held at the Charles H. Wright Museum of African American History, where Dick Gregory again was the headliner.
+In December of that year, a celebration of her career was held at the Charles H. Wright Museum of African American History, where Dick Gregory again was the headliner.